kat-perreira/merge_maddness/README.md

 now im going to push thisz

 - Communicate
-- Leave nice comments on PRs
+- Leave nice comments
+- Help each other
 - Be kind
+- Also this is a public repo so er be mindful of that

 ## What you can do to practice